Daily readings

 Wednesday, December 30, 2026

 6th day in the Octave of Christmas.
 Christmas.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 Celebration6th day in the Octave of Christmas